Kenosha Police sting nets 19 individuals cited for solicitation of prostitution

 Nosalik said undercover female officers posed as prostitutes, and contacts were made with the men arrested by telephone or text message.

-"People show up, and they're taken into custody for patronizing prostitution," he said.
+“People show up, and they’re taken into custody for patronizing prostitution,” Nosalik said.

 Nosalik said prostitution stings often can lead to even bigger investigations as police do their work, which is another benefit the department sees in running these types of operations.